Body Friendly Design The Principles of Kitchen Ergonomics

 Dishwasher

-The dishwasher is an ergonomic disaster.
-It's much too hard to use.
-You have to bend and stoop and bend and stoop to load and unload it.
 You have to spend a lot of time opening and closing the top tray to reach the bottom tray.
 The bottom-hinged door gets in the way of people moving around the kitchen.
-It is not a very user-friendly appliance.

-Very recently dishwasher manufacturers — starting with the New Zealand appliance company, Fisher & Paykel — have started putting dishwashers in drawers, a much more lumbar-friendly design.
+Very recently, dishwasher manufacturers — starting with the New Zealand appliance company, Fisher & Paykel — have started putting dishwashers in drawers, a much more lumbar-friendly design.
 Still expensive — twice the price of an equivalent door dishwasher — these are at least heading in the right direction.

 Early models seem to have a lot of technical problems and were prone to breaking down.
 These issues have been largely resolved, but it took several recalls and at least one class-action lawsuit before a generally reliable drawer dishwasher became available.